python/cpython/Doc/library/ast.rst

 .. class:: IfExp(test, body, orelse)

    An expression such as ``a if b else c``.
-Each field holds a single node, so in that example, all three are :class:`Name` nodes.
+Each field holds a single node, so in the following example, all three are :class:`Name` nodes.

    .. doctest::